-11 Indian Interior Design Ideas (with Pictures)
+11 Indian Interior Design Ideas You Can Try Today (with Pictures)

 India has a long, storied history, a potent culture, and a towering place in the pantheon of humanity.
 These elements have come together to create a unique design element that factors heavily in many homes.
 There is a strong emphasis on family, gathering together, religion, spirituality, nature, and function that creates an appealing blend of the earthly and the divine inside the home.
 Whether you are from India and looking for a taste of home, spent time in India and appreciated the culture, or are just looking to add an exotic splash to your current design, there are ideas on this list that can easily transform a space.